SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

   --version                   Displays version information.
 ```

-## Subcommand help
+## Subcommand usage help

-Please see the [subcommands documentation](Subcommands.md) for information about their usage help
+Please see the [subcommands documentation](Subcommands.md) for information about their usage help.
-message.

 Next, we'll take a look at [argument validation and dependencies](Validation.md).